xbhatnag/Dolores/backend/analysis_prompt.md

 * Balance precision with conciseness.
 You want to be as descriptive as possible in as few words as possible.
 * Prefer acronyms.
 * Do not repeat yourself.
+* Only use words that are in the article text.
+* If the rules cannot be followed, you may return no search terms.

 Here are some example search terms:
 * an article about how AI deepfakes of Taylor Swift created with Midjourney are spreading on Twitter should return the search terms ["Taylor Swift", "Twitter", "Midjourney", "AI deepfakes"].